 Ian Kinsler: Once a star with Texas and Detroit, Kinsler has been a shadow of his former self the last couple of years.
 He went from being traded straight up to the Tigers for Prince Fielder (and cash) to being dealt to the Angels for a couple of low-level prospects after a .236 season in 2017.
 His numbers are even worse this year, and at 36 he doesn't figure to rebound much.

 Mike Scioscia: The longest-tenured manager in the big leagues, Scoscia has helmed the Angels since 2000, making the playoffs seven times.
-The two-time AL Manager of the Year is in the final year of his contract, and it remains to be seen if this is the end of the Scoscia era in Orange County or not; with the Halos off to a hot start, his job prospects seem pretty solid whether or not he's offered an extension from the Angels.
+The two-time AL Manager of the Year is in the final year of his contract, and it remains to be seen if this is the end of the Scoscia era in Orange County or not; given his track record, his job prospects seem pretty solid whether or not he's offered an extension from the Angels.

 Luis Valbuena: Valbuena played 18 games with the M's in 2008 before finding himself in the middle of one of the most complicated trades the Mariners have ever made.
 Valbuena was dealt to the Cleveland Indians in a three-team deal that involved 12 players shuffling between the M's, the Indians, and the New York Mets.
 Since then, he's made a career for himself as a competent journeyman infielder with enough power and defensive versatility to keep him employed as a big-leaguer.